CatherineYCChen/ICME_Computing_Refresher_2025/computingAtStanford.md

 Here is a link to more information about connecting to Farmshare: https://srcc.stanford.edu/farmshare2/connecting

-For next class, you will be asked to connect to Farmshare from your own computer with X11 forwarding, so we can follow some Linux tutorials.
-Note that CME 211 will require you to run programs on Farmshare, so this information will be included at the beginning of that class as well.

 ### Farmshare software
 Farmshare is how the university distributes access to a variety of software.
 The list of software can be found at https://srcc.stanford.edu/farmshare2/software or by using the `module avail` command in the terminal.
 Some of the highlights include:
 * Anaconda